afrahabualrob/AfrahRepo/README.md

 * I offered a lot of products (using react axios ),can see each product details (route to details page)

-* There is a filter feature according to type (women's clothing, men's clothing, jewelry and electronics) & can filtration according to color also user can be arranged according to the price, ascending or descending
+* There is a filter feature according to category (women's clothing, men's clothing, jewelry and electronics) & can filtration according to color also user can be arranged according to the price, ascending or descending

 * I used a number of contexts to store data.